aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

 ### How can we deploy the stack?

-* Install dependencies, build the project, and run the test-suite
+* Install dependencies, build the project, and run the test-suite.
+Run the following commands:
     ```shell
     cd ./cdk
     npm install